LADCode2021/HTML_and_CSS_Essentials_Portfolio_Project/README.md

 The header from index.html is repeated on this page as well and again this is for consistency and navigational continuity for the user.

 The contact form is aligned to the center of the page so the user is drawn straight to it as it is the only content available.
 I have made all of the fields required and included a submit button and a reset form button.
 So the form can be tested and proved I created a thank-you.html page.
 When the user fills out the contact form it directs to this page.
+For medium and smaller screens the form scales responsively and fills a nice portion of the screen on all screen sizes ensuring the message box isn't unreadable when typing.

 The footer section is also repeated on both the contact.html page and thank-you.html page for user consistency to again keep reinforcing the CTA's.

+Screenshot of contact page:

 ![Contact Page Screenshot](assets/images/contact-form-screenshot-image.png)

+Screenshot of thank you page:

 ![Thank you Page Screenshot](assets/images/thank-you-page-screenshot-image.png)